Rohit-2001-Sonar/e-commerce-website-reactJs/README.md

 #Ecommerce-Website
 An e-commerce website built using ReactJS and NodeJS.
+E-commerce ( electronic commerce ) is the buying and selling of goods and services of goods and services, or the transmitting of funds or data, over an electronic network , primarily the internet.
+These business transaction occur either as business-to-business(B2B) ,business-to-consumer (B2C), consumer-to-consumer or consumer-to-business.

 ##Back-end:
   #Server.js